Battle of Cable Street: Commemoration

 Between 1979 and 1983, a large mural depicting the battle was painted on the side of St George's Town Hall.
 It stands in Cable Street, about 350 metres east of the main barricade that stood by the junction with Christian Street.
+Commissioned soon after the 40th anniversary of the battle, the Cable Street Mural is the collective work of four artists: David Binnington, Paul Butler, Desmond Rochfort, and Ray Walker.

-A red plaque in Dock Street (just south of the Royal Mint Street, Leman Street, Cable Street, Dock Street junction) also commemorates the incident.
+A red plaque in Dock Street (just south of the Royal Mint Street, Leman Street, Cable Street, Dock Street junction) also commemorates the confrontation.

-Numerous events were planned in East London for the battle's 75th anniversary in October 2011, including music and a march, and the mural was once again restored.
-In 2016, to mark the battle's 80th anniversary, a march took place from Altab Ali Park to Cable Street.
-The march was attended by some of those who were originally involved.
+Numerous events were planned in East London for the battle's 75th anniversary in October 2011, including music and a march, and the mural was restored.
+In 2016, to mark the battle's 80th anniversary, a march took place from Altab Ali Park to Cable Street, attended by some of those who were originally involved.